Dragon-Developer/MMXE/README.md

 # Mega Man X Engine Version 2
 We decided to restart after a few years of hiatus.
 This is to take advantage of changes made to gamemaker, the tool used to make MMXE run.

-Mega Man X Engine is a framework being developed using GameMaker that implements common Mega Man X games so you don't have to start from scratch, plus new assets showing what can be done with the engine.
+Mega Man X Engine is a framework being developed using GameMaker that implements common Mega Man X games so you don't have to start from scratch, plus a few assets showing what you can do with the engine.

-This isnt a game.
-We will not add things if you ask us.
+This is NOT a game.
+We will NOT add things if you ask us.

 ## Social Media
 - YouTube: https://www.youtube.com/@MMXEngine